anktsrkr/anktsrkr.github.io/content/post/introducing-azure-firewall-in-hub-spoke-network-topology-in-azure.md

 #### Why Azure Firewall?
 * Cost!
 As always No upfront cost, No termination fees, Pay only for what you use.
 Azure Firewall pricing includes a fixed hourly cost ($1.25/firewall/hour) and a variable per GB processed cost to support auto scaling.
-As per Microsft's observation, most customers save 30% – 50% in comparison to an NVA deployment model.
+As per Microsoft's observation, most customers save 30% – 50% in comparison to an NVA deployment model.
 * You can use Azure Monitor to centrally log all events.
 You can archive the logs to a storage account, stream events to your Event Hub, or send them to Log Analytics or your security information and event management (SIEM) product of your choice.

-In my next post, I will start to implement azure firewall and how it fits in Spoke to Spoke routing by user defined routing or UDR.
+In my [next post](/post/implementing-azure-firewall-in-hub-spoke-network-topology-in-azure), I will start to implement azure firewall and how it fits in Spoke to Spoke routing by user defined routing or UDR.